 I am the President and co-founder of the Wichana Foundation.
 I live in Irvington, New York and spend as much time as possible in the beautiful Mojandita Curubi community near Otavalo, Ecuador.

 Since retiring as a Senior Vice-President of Segal Consulting, I have much more time to devote to the causes and movements that have always been my passion.
 Social and economic inequality are my core concerns.
 As someone who loves rural Ecuador and the indigenous cultures and communities, the Wichana Foundation provides a vehicle for me to help strengthen the health, education and culture of those communities.

 In my work with the Wichana Foundation, I am inspired and energized by the leadership and commitment of the local leaders of our partner projects.
 In addition to the more immediate deliverables of our projects, we are building community leadership capacity that makes our Foundation’s work sustainable.

-While all of my current community work is rewarding, my most meaningful life accomplishments are being a good and loving father to my children Nathan and Ruby, and a devoted husband to my wife and fellow Wichana Board member, Sarah.
+While all of my current community work is rewarding, my most meaningful life accomplishments are being a good and loving father to my children Nat and Ruby, and a devoted husband to my wife and fellow Wichana Board member, Sarah.

 KAYA KANTI ALTA